Who Can Domestic Violence Victims Go To For Help?

 The officer will file an incident report.
 They may have you sign a written statement about what happened.
 You can obtain copies of these documents to use in later court proceedings.
 For example, you can present these documents during a request for a restraining order or protective order against the abuser.

 Many people don't go to the police because they are afraid.
 Sometimes they fear that they will get in trouble for something else.
 They might believe that the police won't take their claims seriously.
-In previous years, police responses to domestic violence may not have been prioritized.
+In previous years, police may not have prioritized responses to domestic violence.
 Although these fears may be reasonable, a family's safety should be prioritized.

 Contact Health Care Providers

 Today, healthcare workers have training in the issues surrounding domestic violence and other violent crimes.
 They can assist you in multiple ways.
-If you were injured during domestic abuse, they could treat your injuries.
+If you sustained an injury due to domestic abuse, they could treat your injuries.
 Police and prosecutors can gain access to medical treatment records in domestic violence cases.

 All healthcare providers are mandated reporters for child abuse and neglect.
 They may also be mandated reporters for domestic violence.
 This will depend on state law.

-SANE stands for Sexual Assault Nurse Examiner Program or forensic nurses.
+SANE stands for Sexual Assault Nurse Examiner through the International Association of Forensic Nurses.
 SANE nurses provide specialized treatment and care to victims of sexual abuse.
 They will take extensive photographs and collect physical evidence from the victim.
 SANE programs also make referrals to counseling and victim services.

 Healthcare workers will also provide referrals for services for any children who witnessed domestic violence.
 Children see and hear more than most victims realize.
 Counseling for a child can help them understand they are not at fault.
 It can also help a child stay safe.

 Survivors of domestic violence often need someone to talk to about the abuse.
-Clergy members can provide spiritual support.
+Clergy members can provide spiritual and emotional support.
 Clergy can also refer a victim to social services.
-For example, a victim may need food assistance or rent assistance.
+For example, a victim may need food assistance, help with child care, or rent assistance.
 Most statements made to clergy are confidential and privileged.

 A victim should contact school officials in circumstances where the abuser is now prohibited by court order from contact with the children.
 School officials should receive a copy of the protection order.
 They can alert security to changes in the child custody and parenting schedule.
-Under proper circumstances, a victim can request that an abuser be removed from the emergency contact list.
+Under proper circumstances, a victim can request that the school remove an abuser from the emergency contact list.

 A victim should be aware that clergy and school officials may have a duty to report suspected child abuse.

-In many cases, a victim will want to notify her employer of the domestic violence or the issuance of a protection order.
+In many cases, a victim should notify their employer of the domestic violence or the issuance of a protection order.
 Protection orders include no-contact provisions that will ban the abuser from coming to the victim's workplace.
 Employers may want to update security measures.
-A victim may need leave time to attend court and meetings with police.
+The victim may need leave time from work to attend court and meetings with police.

 Victim Service Nonprofit Organizations